 How do you know when a platy fish is pregnant?

-The pregnant female platies can easily be spotted by their large abdomen and also a couple of black eyes on their skin.
+Female platies who are pregnant can be identified by their large bellies and the presence of a pair of black eyes on their bodies.

-Ich disease is a parasite that creates white spots on the body, fins and gills.
-It is one of the most common diseases in the aquatic habitat, If left untreated, this can cause serious infections and respiratory damage to fish.
+The ich is a parasitic disease that leaves white spots all over the gills, fins, and the body of the fish.
+It is one of the most common diseases in the aquatic habitat, if left untreated, this often leads to damages and infections to the respiratory system of the fish.